jamstack/jamstack.org/src/site/headless-cms/orchardcore.md

 - **Liquid templates support**.
 Editors can safely change the HTML templates with the Liquid template language.
 It was chosen as it's both very well documented (Jekyll, Shopify, ...) and secure.

 - **Custom queries**.
 We wanted to provide a way for developers to access all their data as simply as possible.
 We created a module that lets you create custom ad-hoc SQL and Lucene queries that can be re-used to display custom content, or exposed as API endpoints.
-You can use it to create efficient queries, or expose your data to SPA applications.
+You can use it to create efficient queries or expose your data to SPA applications.

 - **Scalability**.
 Because Orchard Core is a multi-tenant system, you can host as many websites as you want with a single deployment.
 A typical cloud machine can then host thousands of sites in parallel, with database, content, theme and user isolation.